How ObamaCare Works For You, Your Family, and Your Business

 Health Insurance Open Enrollment Periods

 No matter how you shop, you’ll have to get covered during your insurance type’s open enrollment period.
-For private insurance, inside and outside the marketplace, open enrollment is generally at the end of the year (meaning in general you sign up for coverage for the year at the end of the previous year; for example, to obtain 2020 coverage you enroll Nov 1, 2019 – Dec 15, 2019; dates change each year and can differ by state).
+For private insurance, inside and outside the marketplace, open enrollment is generally at the end of the year (meaning, in general, you sign up for coverage for the year at the end of the previous year; for example, to obtain 2023 coverage you enroll Nov 1, 2022 – Jan 15, 2023; dates change each year and can differ by state).
 If you missed open enrollment, you were not able to obtain coverage unless you qualified for a special enrollment period (a time outside of open enrollment where you can enroll in a plan for the year due to qualifying circumstances).
 See other open enrollment periods here.

 The only time you can enroll in a plan, switch plans, or apply for cost assistance, is during open enrollment.
 This is true both inside and outside of the marketplace.
 Remember cost assistance is only available through the marketplace.